CGI-FR/PIMO/README.md

           weight: 1
 ```

-This exemple will mask the `surname` field of the input jsonlines with a random value in the `weightedChoice` list with a probability proportional at the `weight` field.
+This example will mask the `surname` field of the input jsonlines with a random value in the `weightedChoice` list with a probability proportional at the `weight` field.

 [Return to list of masks](#possible-masks)